 Figure 10-3 is a timing diagram of an 8-bit, MSB-first SPI transfer in which CPHA equals zero.
 Two waveforms are shown for SCK: one for CPOL equal to zero and another for CPOL equal to one.
 The diagram may be interpreted as a master or slave timing diagram since the SCK, MISO and MOSI pins are directly connected between the master and the slave.
-The MISO signal shown is the output from the slave and the MOSI signal shown is the output from the slave and the slave.
+The MISO signal shown is the output from the slave and the MOSI signal shown is the output from the master.
+The SS line is the chip-select input to the slave.